 Pumped-storage hydropower is a type of hydroelectric energy storage.
 It is a configuration of two water reservoirs at different elevations that can generate power (discharge) as water moves down through a turbine; this draws power as it pumps water (recharge) to the upper reservoir. energy.gov

-In recent months two massive pumped storage proposals have come to the Eastern Sierra’s public lands, bringing with them potential impacts to important cultural areas, wildlands, and fish and wildlife habitats in Inyo and Mono County.
+Two massive pumped storage proposals have come to the Eastern Sierra’s public lands.
+Building the necessary reservoirs and power facilities will consume scarce water and impact important cultural areas, wildlands, and fish and wildlife habitats in Inyo and Mono County.

 Owens Valley Pumped Storage